tonylixu/devops/algorithm/680-valid-palindrome-2/README.md

 We start from the full string `s`, then move on to `s[1:]`, `s[0:1] + s[2:]`... and so on.

 The Python implementation is in `solution1.py`.

+The time complexity of `solution1` is O(n^2), which exceed the time limit.
+The space complexity is O(3n).
+Not a very good implementation/solution.